crisperit/win_multi_monitor_tool/README.md

 ## Introduction
 Set of hotkeys & tools to make Windows multi monitor work much better

-## Requirements
+## Installation
 For now the app was tested only on Windows 11 with 3 monitors (each 1920 x 1080 with 100% of scale)

-The script also requires specific Windows taskbar setting (mostly because the script is clicking at specific regions...):
+1. The script also requires specific Windows taskbar setting (mostly because the script is clicking at specific regions...):
 - Search : Hide
 - Task view : On
 - Widgets : Off